FAQ-on-buying-a-marina-berth

 Thanks to Howard for this question.

 Valuing a marina berth to sell is dependent on multiple factors.
-These include location, lease size (both length and width), years left on the lease and the variety of benefits that can be included in the lease.
+These include location, lease size (both length and width), years left on the lease and the variety of benefits that may be included in the lease.

 How long does it take to buy a marina berth?